Michael Lewis' 'The Premonition' Is A Sweeping Indictment Of The CDC

 But by 2020, the Trump administration had disbanded the pandemic response unit and these doctors were forced to go rogue.
 A mutual acquaintance put Charity Dean in touch with Carter Mescher.

-In January and February of 2020, hundreds of Americans in Wuhan, China were flown back to the U.S. Considering how many people had died of Covid-19 in China at that point, it would have made sense to test those Americans coming back.
-But according to Lewis and his sources, then CDC director Robert Redfield refused to test them, saying it would amount to doing research on imprisoned persons.
+In January and February of 2020, hundreds of Americans in Wuhan, China, were flown back to the U.S. Considering how many people had died of COVID-19 in China at that point, it would have made sense to test those Americans who were coming back.
+But according to Lewis and his sources, then-CDC Director Robert Redfield refused to test them, saying it would amount to doing research on imprisoned persons.

-Lewis says he reached out to the CDC for comment, but they wouldn't speak to him.
+Lewis says he reached out to the CDC for comment, but the CDC wouldn't speak to him.

 "So what I did was guerilla journalism," he says.
 "I interviewed individuals who were willing to talk to me either on background or off the record.
 And a couple people were on the record.
 But the CDC itself, I was told would not — didn't want to talk to me."

-According to Lewis' reporting, the CDC basically had two positions on the pandemic early on: On was was that there was nothing to see here — that this is not a big deal.
+According to Lewis' reporting, the CDC basically had two positions on the pandemic early on.
+Early on it was that there was nothing to see here — that this is not a big deal.
 It's being overblown.
-And then there was this very quick pivot when it started spreading in the U.S. and the position became, it's too late.
-There's nothing we can do.
+And then there was this very quick pivot when it started spreading in the U.S. and the position became it's too late and there's nothing we can do.

-"Charity Dean said the great shame of their behavior was they waited so long we were never in a position to contain it," Lewis says.
+"Charity Dean said the great shame of their behavior was they waited so long that we were never in a position to contain it," Lewis says.
 "They pretended it wasn't important until it was too late.
-That it could have been contained the way it was contained say by Australia.
+That it could have been contained the way it was contained, say, by Australia.
 There were things we could do, many, many.
-And they'd been more aggressive right up front.
+And [if] they'd been more aggressive right up front.
 Many, many thousands of Americans would be alive today who are not."

-According to Lewis, the tragedy that became the American Covid pandemic was a perfect storm of the reaction of President Trump, the long history of politicization of the CDC, and the lack of a public health care system all coming together.
+According to Lewis, the tragedy that became the American coronavirus pandemic was a perfect storm of the reaction of the president at the time, Donald Trump, the long history of politicization of the CDC and the lack of a public health care system all coming together.

-Lewis followed these doctors inside and outside of the federal government for many months as they tried to raise the alarm bells and demand the kind of interventions that would have saved lives.
-But for him, Charity Dean stands apart for what was she was willing to risk.
+Lewis followed these doctors inside and outside the federal government for many months as they tried to raise alarm bells and demand the kind of interventions that would have saved lives.
+But for him, Charity Dean stands apart for what she was willing to risk.

 "You can't believe what we are requiring of these people," Lewis says.
 "And to me, there was something just unbelievably moving about this woman who had decided that even though she herself was full of fears for all kinds of good reasons, had willed herself to be brave for the sake of other people's lives.
 And that had saved all these lives because she'd insisted on this trait in herself."